fastify/fastify-cookie/README.md

 you should register it prior to any other `onRequest` hooks that will depend upon this plugin's actions.

+It is also possible to import the low-level cookie parsing and serialization functions.

 `@fastify/cookie` [v2.x](https://github.com/fastify/fastify-cookie/tree/v2.x)
 supports both Fastify@1 and Fastify@2.
 `@fastify/cookie` v3 only supports Fastify@2.